-With the temperatures climbing, finding ways to cool off isn’t a luxury but a necessity for health, especially for our dogs, who wear a fur coat even with their summer cuts.
+With the start of summer, temperatures are climbing.
+Finding ways to cool off isn’t a luxury but a necessity for health, especially for our dogs, who wear a fur coat even with their summer cuts.
 One of the greatest cool-down traditions is ice cream.
-Everyone loves ice cream, dogs included, but with the amount of sugar in human ice cream, it isn’t healthy for our dogs.
+Everyone loves this delicious treat, dogs included, but with the amount of sugar in human ice cream, it isn’t healthy for our pups.

-Don’t worry; we collected some of the best do-it-yourself dog ice cream recipes out there.
+Don’t worry: We collected some of the best do-it-yourself dog-friendly ice cream recipes out there.
 You don’t even need an ice cream machine!
 Not only will your pooch love them all, but they are healthy and totally safe.

 For all these recipes, you’ll need ice cube trays or silicone molds, and a blender or food processor.